PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we propose an integrity verification scheme of T2I diffusion models.
-Considering the randomness, complexity, and high querying cost associated with T2I diffusion models, we measure the modifications to the underlying model through the differences in the feature distributions of generated images, and propose a prompt selection algorithm based on learning automaton (PromptLA).
-Extensive experimental results demonstrate that our algorithm offers superior detection accuracy, efficiency, and generalization.
-PromptLA's performance remains stable under image-level post-processing.
+In this paper, we propose the first integrity verification scheme of T2I diffusion models.
+We discern model modification via the KL divergence between the distributions of the features of generated images, and propose a prompt selection algorithm based on learning automaton (PromptLA).
+Extensive experiments demonstrate that our algorithm offers superior detection accuracy, efficiency, and generalization.
+PromptLA is also robust against image-level post-processing.
 The discussion in the experimental section regarding the impact of the degree of integrity tampering on detection results is currently limited to parameter modifications, yet it paves the way to more comprehensive metrics to measure the level of integrity violations.
 In our future work, we will explore optimizing prompts in continuous spaces and aim to extend the integrity verification framework to various complex generative tasks beyond text-to-image.